 Sitejet uses the "my." and "partner." subdomains for white labeling.
 Therefore, we recommend that you do not assign your own subpages to these, or other subdomains used by Sitejet, which include "api.", "cms.", "preview.", and "preset.".

 In addition to the settings in Sitejet described below, an A record is required in the DNS settings of your domain, which points to our server as it does for "www".
-The A record for the subdomain "test" might look like this:
+The DNS record for the subdomain "services" might look like this:

 Subdomains in Sitejet

 If you want to create a subdomain in Sitejet, you can do so in just a few steps.

 Click on "Pages" at the top of the Website Builder (CMS).
 On the right side, you will see the view described in the article about adding navigation.

 From this view, you can either create a new page or make an existing page accessible via subdomain.

 - Click on the cog icon and "More settings" for the relevant page to show further settings.

-The default value "www" is already entered in the "Subdomain" field.
-If you now set this to the desired value, e.g. "services", then the subpage will become accessible by navigating to "services.your-website.com".
+- The default value "www" is already entered in the "Subdomain" field.
+If you now set this to the desired value, e.g. "services", then that page will become accessible by navigating to services.your-website.com.